andrew/ultimate-awesome/README.md

 - [awesome-rust-security-guide](https://github.com/ianonymous3000/awesome-rust-security-guide) - Comprehensive Guide to Rust for Security and Privacy Researchers: Covering memory safety, concurrency, cryptography, secure coding practices, formal verification, and more.
 - [awesome-vegan](https://github.com/Icy-Thought/awesome-vegan) - A Markdown based fork of the Vegan Cheatsheet. .
 - [awesome-shortcuts](https://github.com/irtaza9/awesome-shortcuts) - Less clicking, more creating.
 Navigate to your favorite actions on the websites you love with just one click.
+- [awesome-clip-papers](https://github.com/jacobmarks/awesome-clip-papers) - The most impactful papers related to contrastive pretraining for multimodal models!.
 - [awesome-hyva](https://github.com/JaJuMa-GmbH/awesome-hyva) - 🚀 Font Awesome Icons ⚐ for Magento 2 & Mage-OS with Hyvä Themes .
 - [awesome-roblox](https://github.com/JodeRBX/awesome-roblox) - A curated list of awesome libraries, plugins, and resources for Roblox game development.
 - [awesome-music-generation-papers](https://github.com/juhayna-zh/awesome-music-generation-papers) - Curated list of groundbreaking music generation research.
-- [Awesome-Deblurring-Resources](https://github.com/kawchar85/Awesome-Deblurring-Resources) - A curated list of research papers and datasets related to image and video deblurring.
 - [awesome](https://github.com/kevinpollet/awesome) - A curated and updated list of awesome links on the interesting topics and things I have met in my endless developer journey.
 - [awesome-nomad](https://github.com/korchasa/awesome-nomad) - A curated list of amazingly awesome Nomad tools and shiny things.
 - [awesome-identity](https://github.com/kvnyu24/awesome-identity) - A curated list of resources related to identity, privacy, and reputation.